 In order to fully understand how single-use coupons work, we have to break the problem down into two basic capabilities: Secure Redemption and Secure Distribution.
 Secure Redemption is the core technology component that is required in order to be able to deploy single use coupons.
 Secure Distribution provides the ability to limit distribution and accurately attribute single-use coupons to individuals and marketing programs.

-If you are one of the many businesses that are unable to handle single-use coupons, then you need to find a partner who can add this capability to your POS or eComm shopping cart.
-My company, CodeBroker, offers one such single-use coupon platform.
+If you are one of the many businesses that are unable to handle single-use coupons, then you need to find a partner who can add this capability to your POS or eCommerce shopping cart.
+CodeBroker, offers one such single-use coupon platform.

-You will also need to integrate this platform into your POS or eComm shopping cart.
-There are two basic capabilities these platforms provide for the POS/eComm shopping cart:
+You will also need to integrate this platform into your POS or eCommerce shopping cart.
+There are two basic capabilities these platforms provide for the POS/eCommerce shopping cart:

-If you are in this situation, then a single-use coupon platform can help you by i) enabling your POS to accept eComm coupons or ii) your eComm shopping cart to accept single-use POS coupons.
-The latter is often much easier to implement as it requires little/no change to the POS system (making changes to eComm shopping carts is often much easier than updating POS systems).
+If you are in this situation, then a single-use coupon platform can help you by i) enabling your POS to accept eCommerce coupons or ii) your eCommerce shopping cart to accept single-use POS coupons.
+The latter is often much easier to implement as it requires little/no change to the POS system (making changes to eCommerce shopping carts is often much easier than updating POS systems).

 Once you have access to Secure Redemption capabilities either via your in-house capabilities or your single-use coupon platform’s Secure Redemption capabilities, it is time to focus on Secure Distribution.